Oyama Magnolia flowers

 An outstanding variety, displaying multitudes of pure white, cup shaped flowers from early to mid summer, long after most other magnolias; showy bright yellow foliage in fall with unusual and large orange seedheads which split to reveal deep purple seeds

 Oyama Magnolia features showy fragrant white cup-shaped flowers with burgundy eyes held atop the branches from early to mid summer.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The pointy leaves turn yellow in fall.
 The fruits are showy orange pods displayed in early fall.

 Oyama Magnolia is a multi-stemmed deciduous tree with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.